 What Is the Occupational Outlook Handbook?

-What is the Occupational Outlook Handbook (OOH)?
-The Occupational Outlook Handbook is a career guide provided by the U.S. Government's Bureau of Labor Statistics (BLS).
+The Occupational Outlook Handbook is a career guide developed and maintained by the U.S. Government's Bureau of Labor Statistics (BLS).
 It provides information on a wide range of occupations.
 For each profession, it describes what workers do on the job, working conditions, required training and education, earnings, and expected job prospects.

 The BLS is an independent national statistical agency that collects, processes, analyzes, and disseminates essential statistical data to the American public, the U.S. Congress, other federal agencies, state and local governments, and business and labor.
 The BLS also serves as a statistical resource to the Department of Labor.